 - The University of Otago Human Ethics Committee (UOHEC)

 - The University of Otago Human Ethics Committee (UOHEC) - Health

 The nature of your study, the characteristics of your participants, and the context in which you are conducting the research are key factors in deciding which committee should review your application.
 General information about the type the studies that each committee will consider are available on the University’s Human Ethics Committee webpage, but for detailed information on this topic, a closer look at the criteria for review by each committee is required.

 Note: UOHEC is an Institutional Ethics Committee that has been approved by the Health Research Council Ethics Committee.
 UOHEC (Health) is a subcommittee of UOHEC.

-The HDEC provides a summary flowchart for deciding whether your study requires HDEC review.
-However, the online submission process for HDEC also takes you through a set of questions to determine whether or not your study needs to be reviewed by one of the HDEC committees.
+Not all studies meet the conditions for HDEC, and the HDEC online submission process takes you through a set of questions to determine whether or not your study needs to be reviewed by one of the HDEC committees.
 This online submission process includes questions to identify applications that only need expedited review as opposed to full review.
 The same web-based application form is used for both expedited and full ethics review.

 The HDEC website provides information on how to apply using an online process.
-This includes a link to a document covering a number of Frequently Asked Questions.
 One useful tip for finding out more about the HDEC process is to create an HDEC account and then begin to write a mock-ethics application.
 This allows you to look through the online submission process – just avoid clicking the ‘Proceed to Submission’ button on the last section of the online form until you are actually ready to submit an application.

 Other useful information can be found in the HDEC Standard Operating Procedures and the National Ethics Advisory Committee’s (NEAC) Ethical Guidelines.
 These guidelines cover intervention studies and observational studies (include audits, qualitative research, and other related methods).